dleiferives/evil-window-move-cross-frame.el/README.md

 - Verbose debug mode for troubleshooting
 - Customizable keybindings (defaults to C-w h/j/k/l)

+*Note* Movement computed by the top left corner of the destination windows, so it will default accordingly.

 --

 Written because I just got some new monitors and I was getting annoyed by the